How to Open an Australian Bank Account Online from Overseas

 Scan and upload all of the requested documents including your passport and visa.

-Once approved online and when you are in Australia, head to your nearest branch to verify your documents and complete your application.
+If you’ve been approved online before arrival, you’ll need to head to your nearest branch on arrival to verify your documents and complete your application.

 Can I open an Australian bank account online from overseas?